Zefk/Solarus-ARPG-Game-Development-Book_2/README.md

 `cat *.txt > Solarus-ARPG-Game-Development-Book_2.md`

-3. The Solarus-ARPG-Game-Development-Book_2.txt is renamed to Solarus-ARPG-Game-Development-Book_2.md

-4. A table of contents is added with Haroopad and the URLs are changed to folder directories.

-5. The .md file is exported as an HTML file and printed with Chrome.
+3 .
+The .md file is exported as an HTML file and printed with Chrome.
 The table of contents, images, code syntax, style/theme, and everything still works in the pdf exported from Chrome.